 Out of The Gate

 The party started and friends began to arrive.
 Most of the people who attended had participated in my writing process as friends who heard the tales of my writing travails, as willing readers of drafts, and as members of writing groups that I was blessed to have been part of during the long writing slog.
 About 20 or so people from across my world arrived and mingled.
 Seeing them come together to celebrate the manuscript was humbling, inspiring, and scary.
 As they began to arrive, I learned how moving the whole experience would be.
 I felt vulnerable.
-It was the first time since my dissertation defense — and probably not even then — that I would be sharing myself in such a real and personal way.
+It was the first time since my dissertation defense — and probably not even then — that I would be sharing myself in such an honest and personal way.

 The Stage is on Fire